 The Hamptons house boasts deep rich hues, midcentury accent pieces, and chinoiserie details.
 "Since Will had just moved in right when we installed, I didn't want it to scream new," recounts Gotfredson.
 "I tried to pepper in as much vintage as possible to give it a really lived-in feel.
 In general, we layered a lot of texture, and there was a mix of pieces that Will and Toby have brought with them from their travels, and fun new accessories."

 Head below to step inside Will Taylor's sophisticated, light-drenched Hamptons home.

 Taylor describes his style as laid-back coastal meets English heritage with a hint of Scandinavian.
 "I've always been eclectic with my design style," he admits.
 "It's where the 'Bazaar' in my blog name, Bright.Bazaar, came from."

-The flooring is a hardwood European oak that they sourced from Madera Trade in Brooklyn.
-"With the construction stage completed, Toby and I chose all of the wall finishes, from paint to shiplap to wallpaper, etc., and the fabric for the window treatments that run throughout the property.
+The flooring is a hardwood European oak that they sources from Madera Trade in Brooklyn.
+"With the construction stage completed, Toby and I chose all of the wall finishes from paint to shiplap to wallpaper, etc. and the fabric for the window treatments that run throughout the property.
 Once this was completed, we worked with Sally at The Studio at OKL to pick our furnishings."

 "For the master bedroom, we were keen to do something unexpected: Toby and I knew from the outset that we didn't want to create a whole house of blue and white, especially as we wanted the house to feel livable year-round," notes Taylor.
 "So we opted to paint the master bedroom in a rich shade of Goodwin Green.
 The rich green feature wall is the main anchor of the master bedroom space.
 My reason for choosing to paint the wall behind the bed in an accent color was simple: Impact.
 I knew that by highlighting this wall in the space it would make a feature out of the architectural shapes at play."